AppSecure-nrw/security-belts/orange/shared-security-services.md

 # Shared Security Services

 Do not reinvent the wheel.
 Prefer shared security services and components over implementing security controls yourself.
-Challenge that these services perform well and secure and make deficiencies transparent.
+Challenge that these services perform well and secure.
+Furthermore, make deficiencies transparent.

 ## Benefits

 - Widely used software is less risky to use as problems are more likely to be discovered.
-- You do not mess up subtile details of security controls that lead to vulnerabilities if not done right.
+- Even minor mistakes in your own security controls could lead to serious security issues.
+By using shared services, you prevent this risk.

 ## Assessment